 How We’re Helping

 For many years St Joseph School at Mae Ramat in Thailand has been welcoming children who cannot afford to reside in Thailand while being educated.
 With a shared fundamental value of providing a preferential option for the poor Palms Australia and St. Joseph’s agreed on a partnership in February 2019.
 After scoping a placement request from the school in December 2019, Palms recruited, prepared and sent two teachers to St. Josephs in January 2020.

 The partnership is evolving with a new request for a qualified and experienced English teacher to both teach Thai students as well as mentor three English teachers.
 Originally refugees from Myanmar themselves, the three teachers are former dormitory students at St Joseph’s.
 They have recently returned from scholarship-sponsored studies in Taiwan to teach the Intensive English Course.

-Palms has recruited and will prepare Frances Hayes, a teacher from Western Australia, experienced in working with refugees.
+Palms has prepared and is supporting Frances Hayes, a teacher from Western Australia, experienced in working with refugees.
 Working alongside the three teachers she will teach English to Thai students as well as provide additional English language learning opportunities for the many current dormitory students from Myanmar who would otherwise be living in more remote Thai camps.

 Is the Project Sustainable?

 This project will offer two years of professional development assistance to the teachers at Saint Josephs School.
 The extended project cycle enables Sr Frances and her colleagues to build self-confidence in students and their English language skills including vocabulary, pronunciation, grammar and comprehension.
 Students will have greater opportunities to do well in national exams and win scholarships for further study.

 This is one of several teacher training projects being implemented by Palms on the Thai-Myanmar border.
 Opportunities for collaboration and mutual development will strengthen long-term sustainability of education development in each school.

 (avoiding bank and card fees delivers more funds to the program)